kubernetes/website/docs/concepts/service-catalog/index.md

 ## Usage

-The {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can use the Service Catalog API Resources to provision Managed Services and make them available within the Kubernetes cluster.
+A {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can use the Service Catalog API Resources to provision Managed Services and make them available within a Kubernetes cluster.
 The steps involved are:

 1. Listing the Managed Services available from a Service Broker.
 1. Provisioning a new instance of the Managed Service.